 Reverse osmosis, or RO, is a water treatment process in which water passes through a semi-permeable membrane.
-Reverse osmosis is known for producing great-tasting drinking water and being highly effective for contaminant removal.
+Reverse osmosis is known for producing great-tasting pure water and being highly effective for contaminant removal.

 How Does Reverse Osmosis Work?

-The reverse osmosis process uses a semi-permeable membrane to separate water molecules from other molecules.
+The reverse osmosis process uses a semi-permeable membrane to separate water from contaminants.
 “Semi-permeable” means that some things can pass through and others can’t.
 A familiar example would be your furnace’s air filter.
 A key difference in semi-permeable membranes for water treatment is that they allow passage based on the size of the particle and its molecular charge.
 Typical air filters separate the contaminants exclusively by size.
-Holes, or pores, in the membrane are sized just big enough for the passage of a water molecule.
-Even small contaminants such as tobacco smoke or paint pigments are too big to flow through an RO membrane.
+Holes, or pores, in the RO membrane are just big enough for the passage of a water molecule.
+Even small particles such as tobacco smoke or paint pigments are too big to flow through an RO membrane.
 At this point, because the membrane only lets certain molecules pass through, there is some waste.
 The waste, a highly concentrated solution of contaminants, is sent to the drain.
-The virtually contaminant-free, clean water that makes it through the membrane, called a permeate stream, is great-tasting and purified.
+Then you are left with virtually contaminant-free, clean water that makes it through the membrane.
+This is called a permeate stream.
+Now you have great-tasting, filtered water.

-Because RO water is so pure, it can pick up bad tastes and odors from the storage tank’s bladder or walls if there’s prolonged contact.
+Because reverse osmosis water is so pure, it can pick up bad tastes and odors from the storage tank’s bladder or walls if it is stored for long periods of time.
 Running the water through a postfilter once it leaves the storage tank will remove residual tastes or odors before the water is dispensed.

 Why Should You Care About Reverse Osmosis?